Pinsplash/LineRunner/README.md

 # Line Runner
 This program takes a CSV input and turns it into an SVG line graph.
 Intended to be used for creating speedrun history graphs.
 This was used in the making of this video: _

-Making a speedrun history graph by hand can be difficult and time-consuming.
+Making a speedrun history graph by hand is error-prone and time-consuming.
 Some errors existed in my graph for Half-Life.
 SVG (Scalable Vector Graphics) allows you to zoom in infinitely on your graph, eliminating any need to use pixelated images.

 ## CSV Format
 If you don't have a program to make a CSV file, Google Sheets will work fine.
 Speedrun.com has a button to download world records in CSV format.
 The CSV should contain only world records, and in the order they occurred in.
 If there are non-record runs included, you will need to personally fix the lines drawn between them.
 Avoid commas and quote marks as these will lead to broken results.